Post-traumatic stress disorder (PTSD) affects more than 8 million Americans.

 Focus on lengthening your exhale through your mouth.

-There are four main categories of PTSD symptoms:
+There are 4 main categories of PTSD symptoms.

 Intrusive thoughts or memories

 Thought and Mood Changes: